inchirahjabir/Machine-Learning-1/README.md

 # Machine Learning 1 Labs

-This repository contains the Jupyter notebooks for the machine learning labs completed as part of the [Course Name] course.
+This repository contains the Jupyter notebooks for the machine learning labs completed as part of the Machine Learning 1 course.

 ## Table of Contents